ibmresilient/resilient-community-apps/fn_proofpoint_trap/README.md

 There are several ways to verify the successful operation of a function.

 ### Resilient Action Status
-* When viewing an incident, use the Actions menu to view **Action Status**.
-* By default, pending and errors are displayed.
+* When viewing an incident, use the Actions menu to view Action Status.
+By default, pending and errors are displayed.
-* Modify the filter for actions to also show Completed actions.
-* Clicking on an action displays additional information on the progress made or what error occurred.
+* Modify the filter for actions to a®lso show Completed actions.
+Clicking on an action displays additional information on the progress made or what error occurred.

 ### Resilient Scripting Log
 * A separate log file is available to review scripting errors.
-* This is useful when issues occur in the pre-processing or post-processing scripts.
+This is useful when issues occur in the pre-processing or post-processing scripts.
 * The default location for this log file is: `/var/log/resilient-scripting/resilient-scripting.log`.

 ### Resilient Logs
 * By default, Resilient logs are retained at `/usr/share/co3/logs`.
 * The `client.log` may contain additional information regarding the execution of functions.

 ### Resilient-Circuits
-* The log is controlled in the `.resilient/app.config` file under the section [resilient] and the property `logdir`.
-* The default file name is `app.log`.
 * Each function will create progress information.
 * Failures will show up as errors and may contain python trace statements.